Swright88/extending-testing/phase2/03_resources/Test_cases.md

 # Test cases relating to the State transition Table

-Please Note: Target refers to a name and address in the following document.
+* Please Note: Target refers to a name and address in the following document.

+Before starting testing, I can see that there is no dropslist currently.
+This should be created by our programming when it is first utilised.

 1
 * Start: Target Added to Originals